chris-jan-trapp/tachyconnect/README.md

 ```

 The first carries the actual data, cast to an appropriate type, the second one provides a string that informs us about the unit.
-The keys (except 'precision', which is attached py the parser) are taken from the `dict_units_attributes_digits`, around line 240 in the parser source.
+The keys (except 'precision', which is attached by the parser) are taken from the `dict_units_attributes_digits`, around line 240 in the parser source.

 #### `geo_com.py'

-This is legacy code that has been replaced by 'TachyRequest.py` that primaryly exists as design notes for Christian.
+This is legacy code that has been replaced by 'TachyRequest.py` that primarily exists as design notes for Christian.

 #### `gc_constants.py`

-Here you find names apping for the constants that are used as return codes (`GRC_...`) and commands (`BMM...`, `COM_...`, `CSV...`...).
+Here you find names for the constants that are used as return codes (`GRC_...`) and commands (`BMM...`, `COM_...`, `CSV...`...).
 You also get a set of dicts that map the return codes to their names and a more verbose message.
 For commands you get a dict that maps command names to the numerical codes.

 ### Abstraction

+Messages to and from the total station get a technical implementation which is then wrapped in an abstraction.
+The technical implementation handles the details of constructing the actual byte array that is sent over the serial connection and the extraction of results from the reply.
+This is done for GSI and geoCom and takes place in `ts_control.py`.

+The wrapper deals with the *intent* of a command e.g. "Take a measurement" and separates it from the two dialects.

 #### `TachyRequest.py`

-TachyRequest is the base class from which individual commands are derived.
+TachyRequest contains classes for abstracted commands.
+Each class represents one action that can be requested and provides the methods `get_gsi_command()` and `get_geocom_command()`.
-Individual commands bear the names of their geoCOM equivalent:
+The commands bear the names of their geoCOM equivalent:

 ```python
 # Switch off device: